kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 ##### UPDATE

-`.status.targetInterceptors` The interceptor names must pass `IsFullyQualifiedDomainName` validation.
+`.status.targetInterceptors` The interceptor names must pass `IsDomainPrefixedKey` validation.

 `.status.activeInterceptors` should be empty on creation as its selection should be left on the eviction request controller.
 To strengthen the validation, we should check that it is possible to